delee57/nuker/README.md

 Spam switch from light to dark mode the whole time nuking Delete/leave every server they are in
 Will create 100 servers named whatever you want
-Change language to japanese
+Change language from ja to zh-TW to ko to zh-CN
-Change appearance to brightmode
 Remove all friends
 Send a choosen message to every friend they have Everything will be logged and you can watch what happens on the cmd